ucloud/terraform-provider-ucloud/website/docs/d/images.html.markdown

 # ucloud_images

-This data source providers a list available image resources according to their availability zone, image ID and other fields.
+This data source providers a list of available image resources according to their availability zone, image ID and other fields.

 ## Example Usage